-In Poland there has been a decrease of \notin 45 million (\notin 60 million net of currency exchange rate movements) in impaired loans in the year to 31 December 2007 primarily in the manufacturing, construction and property and distribution sectors.
+In Poland there has been a decrease of \le 45 million (\le 60 million net of currency exchange rate movements) in impaired loans in the year to 31 December 2007 primarily in the manufacturing, construction and property and distribution sectors.
 Impaired loans have reduced as a percentage of loans from 4.9% at 31 December 2006 to 2.8% at 31 December 2007.

-In the United States, impaired loans decreased by $\in 1$ million to zero.
+In the United States, impaired loans decreased by € 1 million to zero.